 The Measures for the Supervision and Administration of the Business Operation of Medical Devices, as promulgated by the CFDA in November 2017, regulates entities conducting the business operation of medical devices in the PRC.
 Medical devices are assigned to one of three regulatory classes based on the level of control necessary to assure the safety and effectiveness of the device.
 Business activities involving medical devices are regulated in accordance with the classification of each of the medical devices.
-No registration or license is required for business activities involving Class I medical devices.
-Registration is required for business activities involving Class III medical devices.
+No registration or license is required for business activities involving Class I medical devices, and licenses are required for business activities involving Class III medical devices, and licenses are required for business activities involving Class III medical devices.
 A medical device operation license is valid for five years, which may be extended upon expiration in accordance with relevant administrative provisions.
 Medical devices manufacturing enterprises engaging in the sale of self-produced products are not required to obtain a medical device operation license.